pampa-labs/pampa-labs.github.io/docs/technical-writings/swarm-framework.md

         yield chunk
 ```

-### 6. Handoffs Between Agents
+### 6. Handoffs between Agents

-I was pleasantly surprised by how quickly I could iterate and perform handoffs between agents.
+I surprised by how quickly I could iterate and perform handoffs between agents.
 The process for defining handoffs is quite similar to Crewai's approach.

 In our use case, I was able to efficiently split tasks across different agents to divide responsibilities, such as creating a meal agent and an expenses agent.

-I didn't need to modify the tools—only define the transfer functions.
+As you can see, I didn't need to modify the tools—only define the transfer functions.

 ```python
 meal_agent: Agent = Agent(